AVGP/50linesofcode/post-raw/2017-06-14-my-firefox-month-day-1.md

 ## TL;DR

+* I will try Firefox 54 on my laptops and phone for a month
+* Firefox Sync provides me with seamless access to my tabs, bookmarks, autofill data etc. across devices
+* Using Firefox with multiple profiles is easier with an Add-On like "Profile Switcher"
+* The first day had a bunch of pleasant surprises in the dev tools

 ## Welcome to my month with Firefox!

 The web is an amazing platform due to it's flexibility, resilience, versatility and openness.